Anisotropic optical conductivities of Model Topological nodal-line Semimetals: Theoretical Background

 \section{Theoretical Background}

 Let us consider a Hamiltonian for which the nodal line is stable against perturbations.
 However, the nodal line may still shrink continuously to a point.
 In this regard, we turn to a single-spin effective Hamiltonian of a material such as ZrSiSe and ZrSiTe. \cite{ZrSiSe,NaturePhys} In Ref.\ [\onlinecite{PRX}], the band structure of ZrSiTe was obtained using {\em ab initio\/} calculations.
 The idea here is to carry out a calculation based on a model Hamiltonian which mimics the essential features of the true band structure near the $\Gamma$ point of a NLSM such as ZrSiTe.
 In general, these band structures obtained from first-principles calculations or the generalized tight-binding model are very complicated.
-Of course, not all features are reproduced by this model Hamiltonian throughout the Brillouin zone but it could serve as a useful tool for generating qualitative results to get a better understanding of this growing class of topological semimetals.
-Our model Hamiltonian is given by
+Of course, not all features are reproduced by this model Hamiltonian throughout a small cubic region to which the model is restricted but it could serve as a useful tool for generating qualitative results to get a better understanding of this growing class of topological semimetals.
+For the nodal line, protected by inversion, time-reversal and spin rotation $SU(2)$ symmetries, the symmetry group $Z_{2}$ is the topological classification of the wave functions on the ring/sphere.~\cite{ChiJou} Therefore, a nodal ring is characterized by two independent $Z_{2}$ indices, denoted by $\zeta_{1}$ and $\zeta_{2}$, defined on a ring that links with the line and on a sphere that encloses the whole line.
+According to Ref.~[\onlinecite{ChiJou}], all topological nodal rings, protected by this symmetry group with respect to an arbitrarily small perturbation, are characterized by $\zeta_{1} = 1$.
+For NLSM with $\zeta_{1} = 1$ and $\zeta_{2} = 0$, our toy model Hamiltonian is given by \cite{ChiJou}